Croatia scored 22 % increase of wind power capacity according to EWEA

-/16th February 2016, RENEWABLE MARKET WATCHTM/ Wind power capacity of Croatia according EWEA's paper "Wind in power: 2015 European statistics" has grown with 22 % YoY turning the country in fast growing wind market among SEE countries.
+/16th February 2016, RENEWABLE MARKET WATCHTM/ Wind power capacity of Croatia according to EWEA's paper "Wind in power: 2015 European statistics" has grown with 22 % YoY turning the country in fast-growing wind market among SEE countries.
 Croatia added 76.2 megawatts (MW) of new wind energy capacity during 2015.

 The Government of Croatia has adopted a strategy involving investments of €15 bn in the energy sector by 2020.
 The strategy aims to reduce the country's dependence on other countries and to diversify its supplies.
 The strategy is based on an average energy consumption growth of 3,1%/year until 2020.

 The Energy Law passed in 2001 (and its amendments in 2004 and 2007) regulates measures to ensure a secure and reliable energy supply, efficient power generation and its use, the enforcement of regulations in the energy sector, and regulates carrying out of energy activities based on market principles or pursuant to public service obligation, and other key issues relevant for the energy sector.